thiippal/abulafia/examples/README.md

   estimated_time_per_suite: 60
 ```

+The following sections describe how to set the main properties of pools.

+#### `setup`

-The basic properties of a pool are defined under the key `setup`.
+The basic properties of a pool are defined under the mandatory key `setup`.
 The following key/value paris can be defined under the key `pool`.

 | Key                               | Value   | Description                                                    |
 |:----------------------------------|:--------|:---------------------------------------------------------------|